allyson7/allyson7/README.md

 -->

 - 🔭 I’m a front-end developer
-- 🌱 I’m currently learning TYPESCRIPT, JAVASCRIPT, REACT, NEXTJS, HTML, CSS, SASS
+- 🌱 I have experience with JAVASCRIPT, TYPESCRIPT, REACT, NEXTJS, HTML, CSS, SASS, TAILWIND
 - 👯 I'm currently looking for a job as a front-end developer.
 - 📫 How to reach me:
 <br/><br/><a href="mailto:allysonlopes0@gmail.com?"><img src="https://img.shields.io/badge/gmail-%23DD0031.svg?&style=for-the-badge&logo=gmail&logoColor=white"/></a>